bislink/sites/README.md

 *nix, WSL

-This app was tested/developed on a Laptop running Windows 11 with WSL (Ubuntu 22.04 LTS)
+This app was

+    developed on a Laptop running Windows 11 with WSL (Ubuntu 22.04 LTS)

+    tested on a Rocky Linux instance in a Hyper-V environment

 ### Perl